 So THAT’S what dinosaurs looked like

-You can expect bones to comprise approximately one half of the total weight of a bone-in breast.
-In the case of a whole turkey, the weight of the bones and trim may comprise even more than that.
+You can expect bones to comprise approximately one half of the total weight of a bone-in turkey.
 If you buy the turkey already boned out, the price/lb is considerably higher.
 Of course, this premium covers the labor cost incurred in trimming the turkey.
 Beyond that, if you buy the turkey without the bones, you are still paying for them–you just don’t get them.
 The producer then sells them off to pet food companies and bouillon manufacturers.
-The effort required to learn how to bone out a whole turkey becomes more valuable with each passing step–it is not difficult, as explained HERE
+The effort required to learn how to bone out a whole turkey becomes more valuable with each passing step–it is not difficult, as explained HERE.

 What were once assignments are now obsessions

 Remove the breast from the bag.